 Speech: We complete an assessment of the speech sounds heard in a number of words.
 We then look at those sounds to figure out which are developmentally appropriate for children, and which of them need to be treated.
-We deferentially diagnose the type of speech sound difficulty a child is having, before coming up with a treatment plan with the family.
+We complete a differential diagnosis of the type of speech sound difficulty a child is having, before coming up with a treatment plan with the family.

-For adults experiencing speech difficulties, we can similiarly assess and then provide treatment and strategies to improve overall intelligibility of speech.
+For adults experiencing speech difficulties, we can similarly assess and then provide treatment and strategies to improve overall intelligibility of speech.

 Language therapy can involve a range of drill and worksheet based exercises as well as play based and functional treatment options to improve your ability to use and understand language in everyday situations.